Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Demo

-For this lesson’s demo, we’ll be building out the first half of the Movie Review program with a focus on deserializing instruction data, iterating over accounts, deserializing account data, and creating program logs.
+For this lesson’s demo, we’ll be building out the first half of the Movie Review program with a focus on deserializing the instruction data.
 The following lesson will focus on the second half of this program.

 ### 1. Entry point